GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

 regardless of request mode and whether or not the response contents are made available to the initiator.

+{% Aside %}
-Note that if the private network request is made in `cors` mode, then CORS headers need to be set on the final response, in addition to the preflight response.
+If the private network request is made in `cors` mode, then CORS headers must be set on the final response, in addition to the preflight response.
+{% endAside %}

 Preflight requests for PNA are also sent for same-origin requests, if the target IP address is more private than the initiator.
 This is unlike regular